Tokyo Dome: International baseball tournaments and Major League Baseball

 Tokyo Dome has been selected as one of the baseball stadiums to host international baseball tournaments since the 2000s.
 Tokyo Dome has been selected to host all six World Baseball Classics through 2026.
 It has also been selected three times to host the WBSC Premier 12 finals.

 Tokyo Dome has held various Major League Baseball games to open the seasons, with the first series—a two-game slate between the Chicago Cubs and New York Mets in 2000—being the first time American MLB teams have played regular season games in Asia.
 Four years later, the New York Yankees, featuring former Yomiuri Giants slugger/outfielder Hideki Matsui in their lineup, and the Tampa Bay Devil Rays played two games in the stadium to start the 2004 season.
 The Boston Red Sox and the Oakland Athletics opened the 2008 MLB season in Japan, and also competed against Japanese teams.
 To open the 2012 season the Seattle Mariners and the Athletics, the former of which had Ichiro Suzuki, played a two-game series on March 28–29.
 In game one Seattle – led by Ichiro's 4 hits – won 3–1 in 11 innings.
 The Mariners and Athletics returned to Tokyo Dome for a two-game series to begin the 2019 Major League Baseball season, with Ichiro retiring from professional baseball after the second game.
-On July 18, 2024, Major League Baseball announced that the 2025 MLB season will open with a two game series March 18-19 at Tokyo Dome between the Los Angeles Dodgers and the Chicago Cubs.
+On July 18, 2024, Major League Baseball announced that the 2025 MLB season opened with a two game series March 18–19 at Tokyo Dome between the Los Angeles Dodgers and the Chicago Cubs.